COP29 runs until 22 November in Baku Azerbaijan – an international debate with local impact.

 COP29 is being referred to as the financial one, as leaders discuss funding for climate change.

-As our leaders wrangle over costs, I can’t help but wonder, do we really want to be the first society that didn’t save itself because it wasn’t cost effective?
+As our leaders wrangle over costs, I can’t help but wonder, do we really want to be the first society that didn’t save itself because it wasn’t cost-effective?

 Weather phenomena are now leaving local people counting the emotional and financial costs.
 For example, damage to Newry businesses due to flooding and the Department for Economy having to allocate money for an advanced flood support scheme.
 The Department for Infrastructure is investing in a flood alleviation scheme as weather occurrences are becoming more frequent.